This page is available in:

 New system as of premium reduction year 2021

 On 1 April 2020, the Government Council enacted the new Introductory Act to the Health Insurance Act (EG KVG).
-This means that starting from premium reductions for the year 2021, the former tiered model will be replaced by a system proportional to income.
+This means that starting from premium reductions for the year 2021, the former tiered model will be replaced by a system proportional to assets and income.

 In a second step, the final IPV amount is calculated based on the final tax assessment for the respective year of entitlement.
 Any difference between the provisional and final IPV amount is settled via health insurers.
 To keep such differences between the provisional and the final IPV amount as small as possible, at the beginning, only 80 % percent of the provisionally determined IPV will be paid out.

 The new system is very differentiated and takes into account the increasing demands of the population for a case-by-case fairness of their IPV.
 For as long as the number of entitled persons remains stable, the new regulations shall improve the equity in terms of needs and therefore lead to some redistribution of the available funds: To determine young adults’ IPV amount, the income and assets of the parents liable for maintenance are from now on also considered.
 With their overall financial situation taken into account, some young adults in education might no longer receive IPV.
-In the case of cohabiting couples, the amount of the premium reduction for minor children in the joint household is determined based on the income of the parent with the higher income.
+In the case of cohabiting couples, the amount of the premium reduction for minor children in the joint household is determined based on the assets and income of the parent with the higher assets and income.

 Social welfare recipients